Dragonfly: Flight

 Southern hawker, Aeshna cyanea: its wings at this instant are synchronised for agile flight.

 The wings are powered directly, unlike most families of insects, with the flight muscles attached to the wing bases.
 Dragonflies have a high power/weight ratio, and have been documented accelerating at 4 G linearly and 9 G in sharp turns while pursuing prey.

 Dragonflies generate lift in at least four ways at different times, including classical lift like an aircraft wing; supercritical lift with the wing above the critical angle, generating high lift and using very short strokes to avoid stalling; and creating and shedding vortices.
 Some families appear to use special mechanisms, as for example the Libellulidae which take off rapidly, their wings beginning pointed far forward and twisted almost vertically.
 Dragonfly wings behave highly dynamically during flight, flexing and twisting during each beat.
 Among the variables are wing curvature, length and speed of stroke, angle of attack, forward/back position of wing, and phase relative to the other wings.

 Flight speed

 Old and unreliable claims are made that dragonflies such as the southern giant darner can fly up to 97 kph.
-However, the greatest reliable flight speed records are for other types of insects.
+However, the greatest reliable flight speed records are for other types of insect.
 In general, large dragonflies like the hawkers have a maximum speed of 36–54 kph with average cruising speed of about 16 kph.
 Dragonflies can travel at 100 body-lengths per second in forward flight, and three lengths per second backwards.